As we approach the end of another unique year in history, you probably look forward to changing and wishing to leave the past behind you.

 40. Did I complete any bucket list items this year?

 Most of us have things we would love to do or accomplish in our lifetimes before we “kick the bucket.”
-These items may be grand in nature, like swimming with dolphins or walking the Great Wall of China.
+These items, like swimming with dolphins or walking the Great Wall of China, may be grand.

 Your bucket list may include minor accomplishments like learning a new language or making pasta from scratch.
 But all list items are things you care about based on your interests, passions, and purpose.

 Reflect on the items you accomplished this year.
-Think about the things you wish you had done but didn't do.
-Meditate on the frequency in which you’d like to achieve the other objectives on your list going forward so there are no feelings of regret year over year.
+Think about the things you wish you had done but didn't.
+Meditate on the frequency with which you’d like to achieve the other objectives on your list going forward so there are no feelings of regret year over year.

 41. What did I take for granted this year?